Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Laterally Confined Ice Shelves

 We obtain approximate expressions for $\psi'$ that become exact at either end of the profile.
 Near the source (or the rear) of the profile,

 Near the front (at ${{\varepsilon }_{n}}$), we may obtain a first integral of Equation \ref{C} to deduce that

 We have used the fact that the integral of $\psi$ with respect to $\varepsilon$ (from the front to a point nearby) is second order in the value of $\psi$, as the profile is approximately triangular in this region (a singularity in $H'$ leads to a singular velocity profile, so $H'$ must be finite).
-Using these results, we may obtain an expression for the total change in $\psi'$ over the profile, giving directly the fractional change in velocity along the profile (because $u\propto \psi {{'}^{^{n}}}$) - though we need the actual value of ${\varepsilon}_{n}$ to compute this.
+Using these results, we may obtain an expression for the total change in $\psi'$ over the profile.
+This yields the fractional change in velocity along the profile because $u\propto \psi {{'}^{^{n}}}$.
+We will need the actual value of ${\varepsilon}_{n}$ to compute this.

-We solved the differential equation numerically by shooting backwards from the front, using as boundary conditions $\psi =0$ at $\varepsilon = {\varepsilon}_{n}$ and the above expression for $\psi '$.
+We solved Equation \ref{C} numerically by shooting backwards from the front, using as boundary conditions $\psi =0$ at $\varepsilon = {\varepsilon}_{n}$ and the above expression for $\psi '$.
 Due to computing errors, there is a small error in $\psi \psi {{'}^{^{n}}}$ at the source, but none at the front of the profile.
-Obviously, errors near the source are much preferred, because $\psi \psi {{'}^{^{n}}} = 0$ at the front (so we can ill afford errors here).
+Obviously, errors near the source are much preferred because $\psi \psi {{'}^{^{n}}} = 0$ at the front (so we can ill afford errors here).

 Although the solution looks reasonable for almost any value of ${{\varepsilon }_{n}}$, only one value can actually make the total area enclosed by the profile equal to 1.
 An estimate for the error made by the computer can then be obtained by checking how far off the solution is from satisfying Equation \ref{D}.